 “This scale and scope of this research is a first for the Trust.
 And, with the help of those taking part, we can emphatically demonstrate to decision makers and funders the importance of canals and the vital role they play, particularly in our towns and cities where green and blue space is at a premium.
 We’d like as many people to take part as possible – having taken part myself, I know it literally takes a minute or so just three times a day.
 It’s a fascinating area of study, both to find out about your own individual mood influencers, and for the wider social implications of the environment on wellbeing.”

 The Canal & River Trust survey, which runs from 21 September to 15 November, is run on the Urban Mind app and partners King’s College London, J&L Gibbons and Nomad Projects.
-The app is free to download on App Store & Google Play.
+The app is free to download on Google Play.
 To take part please download and select the ‘custom’ study option and enter the password ‘water’ when prompted.
 The survey is confidential and participants are not asked to provide their name, phone, email or any other information which could identify them.